 - Rule Out Other Causes of Weight Gain

 Your weight gain may not be related to Mirena IUD.
-(Check this post about Mirena and weight gain)
+(Check this post about Mirena coil and weight gain)

 Talk to your doctor about possible reasons for your weight gain.
 These can be hormonal changes, an underlying medical condition, pregnancy, or other numerous factors.